xAPI-vle/xAPI-vle-recipe/recipes/Session-timeout.md

 ## Definition
 ### Actor

 [Account](/common_statements.md#actor.account) is used as the identifer.
-Account/Name is the internal identifier used by the VLE.
+Account/Name to use is up to the sender, as long as it is resolvable, unique and persistant .
+Candidates include: vle id, the login name, and an other field with a student id in.

 ``` Javascript
 {
     "version": "1.0.0",